 If stone fragments get stuck, there may be a blockage in the ureter.
 If this is the case, a doctor may perform an additional procedure with a ureteroscope to remove the fragments.

-Lithotripsy procedures cannot treat large stones or hard stones.
-ESWL may not benefit a person with obesity, as the shock waves may not be able to reach the stones.
+Also, ESWL may not benefit people obesity, as the shock waves may not be able to reach the stones.

-Some stones will require more than one procedure and, in some cases, a doctor may need to place a stent and remove it once the stone fragments have passed.
+Some stones will require more than one procedure, and, in some cases, a doctor may need to place a stent and remove it once the stone fragments have passed.

 Lithotripsy uses shock waves or a laser to break down stones in the kidney, gallbladder, or ureters.
 There are two main types of lithotripsy — ESWL and FURSL — and the procedure usually lasts between 30 minutes and 2 hours.